American Kestrel

 our impact

-As of July 2023, professional and community scientists have contributed more than 55,000 observations from over 5,000 kestrel boxes and other nest cavities, getting us closer to understanding the mystery of the slow, steady, and long-term decline of the American Kestrel.
+From 2012–2023, our American Kestrel Partnership, a collective of approximately 2,500 professional and community scientists, contributed more than 60,000 observations from over 5,200 kestrel boxes and other nest cavities.
+These observations provide a detailed, decade-long snapshot of kestrel breeding activity range-wide and are getting us closer to understanding the slow, steady, and long-term decline of the American Kestrel.
+This program merged with Cornell Lab of Ornithology's NestWatch in February 2024; read more about this merger here.

 Curious about conservation?
 Stay in touch!